Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Caffeine

-Many of us are already overstimulated – consuming caffeine daily can be like pouring fuel on the fire.
+Many of us are already overstimulated – consuming caffeine daily can be like fueling the fire.

-Stimulants, in general, should be approached with caution for those with anxiety – caffeine being the most commonly consumed stimulant.
+Stimulants, in general, should be approached with caution if you have anxiety, caffeine being the most commonly consumed stimulant.

-Potential benefits can include increased energy and focus, improved physical performance and even an improved mood.
+Potential benefits include increased energy and focus, improved physical performance, and improved mood.

-I personally enjoy a cup of coffee almost every morning, especially if I will be writing.
+I enjoy a cup of coffee almost every morning, especially if I write.

 But if you are sensitive to caffeine or other stimulants or consuming a lot of caffeine daily, you may want to take a look at how much you are consuming.

-If you are drinking coffee in the morning and then sodas (which also contain high amounts of sugars) all day long – you may try eliminating the sodas and not drinking any coffee after noon.
+If you drink coffee in the morning and then sodas (which also contain high amounts of sugar) all day long – you may want to try eliminating the sodas and not drinking any coffee after noon.

-In addition; we should all try to avoid drinking caffeine within 6-8 hours of going to bed, as it can – and will – interfere with sleep.
+In addition, try to avoid drinking caffeine within 6-8 hours of going to bed, as it can interfere with sleep.

-You could also try taking a break from caffeine completely.
+You could also take a break from caffeine completely.

 Take a week or two off and see how you feel.

-If you're a daily coffee drinker you may notice you feel more tired at first but typically these feelings will pass in a few days.
+If you're a daily coffee drinker, you may feel more tired at first, but typically these feelings will pass in a few days.

 You may find you feel better without it.